Last Updated on August 25th, 2020

-The components of yogurt which help improve your skin are the Lactobacillus delbrueckii, the Lactobacillus acidophilus and the Bifidobacterium bifidum.
-These germs actively help your body fight any irritation, including the one present on your skin.
+The components of yogurt which help to improve your skin are the Lactobacillus delbrueckii, the Lactobacillus acidophilus and the Bifidobacterium bifidum.
+These germs actively help your body fight any irritation, including those present on your skin.
 Lactic acid in yogurt is also an antibiotic provided by nature, which stimulates your skin’s collagen and strengthens the bonds between your skin cells.
 The vitamin B and zinc in plain yogurt also feed your complexion.
-Last but not least, yogurt can excellently exfoliate your skin’s dead cells, when applied topically.
+Last but not least, yogurt is an excellent exfoliate for your skin’s dead cells, when applied topically.

-There has been some evidence that dairy product serve to worsen the condition of your skin.
-Certainly, products like cheese, milk and ice cream are not exactly beneficial for your face.
-Specialists point to dairy as a major culprit responsible for breakouts due to the raised insulin levels that occur from consuming things like milk.
-In fact, some doctors say that dairy can increase your insulin to the same glycemic index carbohydrates levels that are normally attributed to major offenders like sweets and soda.
-For these reasons, dairy is indeed often blasted for exasperating acne.
+There has been some evidence that dairy products serve to worsen the condition of your skin.
+Certainly, products like cheese, milk and ice cream 🧀🥛🍨 are not exactly beneficial for your face.
+Specialists point to dairy as a major culprit responsible for breakouts due to the raised insulin levels that occur from consuming products like milk.
+In fact, some doctors say that dairy can increase your insulin to the same glycemic index carbohydrate levels that are normally attributed to major offenders like sweets and soda.
+For these reasons, dairy is indeed often blamed for exasperating acne.

-Perhaps you don’t like yogurt, or you would already have been eating it on a regular basis.
-Even so, you do need yogurt’s aforementioned probiotics if you are to successfully alleviate your acne.
-Although it is certainly more beneficial to get your probiotics from the natural yogurt source, if you truly hate the taste of yogurt, your best option is to obtain them from specially designated pills.
-In fact, ingesting a mix of antibiotics and probiotics can significantly decrease the intensity of your breakouts.
+Perhaps you don’t like yogurt, or have already been eating it on a regular basis.
+Either way, you still need yogurt’s aforementioned probiotics if you are to successfully alleviate your acne.
+Although it is certainly more beneficial to get your probiotics from the natural yogurt source, if you truly hate the taste of yogurt, your best option is to obtain them from certain pills.
+In fact, ingesting a mix of antibiotics and probiotics can significantly decrease the intensity of your acne breakouts.

 You will be especially happy to hear that this is probably the easiest mask you have ever made for yourself.
 That is because you don’t actually have to mix together any ingredients (unless you want to add some additional acne-fighting agents for an extra boost).
-For instance, adding baking soda could balance your skin’s acidity, honey would bring you additional hydration and lemon could work well if you are in need of a disinfectant.
-All you have to do is lather yogurt of the plain variety onto the affected area, after thoroughly cleansing it with your usual cosmetic product.
-Allow the mask to function for ten minutes or more, and remove it with cool water.
+For instance, adding baking soda could balance your skin’s acidity, honey would bring you additional hydration and lemon 💧🍋 could work well if you are in need of a disinfectant.
+All you have to do is lather plain yogurt onto the affected area, after thoroughly cleansing it with your usual cosmetic product.
+Allow the mask to sit for ten minutes or more, and then remove it with cool water.
 Don’t hesitate to pat your skin dry, as the moisture will already be locked into your skin!

-Although some people claim that yogurt can worsen their acne, just as other kinds of dairy do, many specialists have brought about various valid points countering these opinions.
+Although some people claim that yogurt can worsen their acne, just as other kinds of dairy do, many specialists 👩🏻⚕️👨🏼⚕️👩🏽⚕️👨🏿⚕️ have made valid points countering these opinions.
 The best thing you can do is give it a try yourself, as you should always remember that what works or doesn’t work for other people may not have the same effect on your particular skin type.

-Regardless of whether you choose to go for a face mask, a pill or just for plain old edible yogurt, you should look for the Greek yogurt with the lowest fat component, so as to avoid its unhealthy, saturated fat.
-Additionally, even if you happen to be tempted by the fruity varieties of yogurt, try to avoid them so as to keep your insulin low.
-Enjoy the beneficial effects of this simple ingredient!
+Regardless of whether you choose to go for a face mask, a pill, or just plain old edible yogurt, you should look for the Greek yogurt with the lowest fat component.
+This is to avoid its unhealthy, saturated fat.
+Additionally, even if you happen to be tempted by the fruity varieties of yogurt, try to avoid them so as to keep your insulin levels low.
+Enjoy the many beneficial effects of this simple ingredient!